 How To Correct Presbyopia

-through laser with the innovative FEMTO-LASIK technique, the femtosecond laser, able to replace the scalpel with very low invasiveness, a rapid recovery of visual capacity and minimal complications;
+- through laser with the innovative FEMTO-LASIK technique, the femtosecond laser is able to replace the scalpel with very low invasiveness, rapid recovery of visual capacity, and minimal complications;

-through the phakic lens (ICL Staar Visian), that is positioned inside the eye between the iris and crystalline, allows quick and accurate correction of presbyopia by eliminating the inconvenience of the eyeglasses
+- through the phakic lens (ICL Staar Visian), that is positioned inside the eye between the iris and crystalline, allows quick and accurate correction of presbyopia by eliminating the inconvenience of eyeglasses;